SEKOIA-IO/documentation/_shared_content/automate/triggers.md

 - Its `urgency`
 - The action that triggered the alert notification (`event_type`)

-!!!note
+!!! note
     This trigger is only applicable in the Operations Center.

 ### Manual trigger (webhook)